 - Cold weather comfort food.
 It’s chilly outside and sometimes soups just make everything (body, mind, soul) feel better.

-Primarily made with pantry friendly ingredients and leftovers, here’s what you will need to make this stew recipe:
+Primarily made with pantry friendly ingredients and leftovers, here’s what you will need to make leftover Turkey Stew:

 - Leftover cooked turkey – dice or shred it.